-To arrange a baptism for your child, call the office (323-1484) and register for the next Baptism Preparation Class which is held by Deacon Tinley in the church itself on the 3rd Thursday of each month at 7pm.
+To arrange a baptism for your child, call the office (323-1484) and register for the next Baptism Preparation Class which is held by Deacon Pfenning in the church itself on the 3rd Tuesday of each month.
 An RSVP is necessary.

 Parents and both Godparents are required to attend a preparation session which lasts about an hour.
 No baptism date will be chosen until parents and Godparents attend a preparation session.
 Parents are to be registered at St. Patrick’s or other Catholic parish.
 If the parents or Godparents live elsewhere and thus can’t attend the preparation class at St. Patrick, then they can attend a baptism class at the closest Catholic parish.
 They need to ask the preparation instructor to send a Certificate of Completion to St. Patrick Church.
 The certificate may be mailed or emailed.
 (Baptismal preparation is not done via YouTube or Skype.)

 Godparents should both be Catholic, attend Sunday mass regularly, and are “in good standing” with the Church.
 “In good standing” means that if single, they are not cohabitating; and if married, the marriage is recognized by the Catholic Church.
 (Please ask if you are unsure.)
 One man and one woman are to be Godparents.
 Often families have a background of mixed faiths, non-Catholic and Catholic.
 One Godparent can be a baptized non-Catholic.